German Grammar: The Complete Guide to 10 Core Grammatical Concepts

 Subordinating

-Subordinating conjunctions would be used when there’s a dependent clause involved.
+Subordinating conjunctions are used when there’s a dependent clause involved.

 When the sentence starts with the independent clause, then the subordinating conjunction would introduce the dependent clause.
 In the dependent clause, the conjugated verb is pushed to the end.